Undersea Trilogy

 The Undersea Trilogy is a series of three science fiction novels by American writers Frederik Pohl and Jack Williamson.
 The novels were first published by Gnome Press beginning in 1954.
 The novels were collected in a single omnibus volume published by Baen Books in 1992.
-The story takes place in and around the underwater dome city called Marinia.
+The story takes place in and around the United States Sub-Sea Academy and the underwater country of Marinia.
 The hero of the stories is cadet Jim Eden of the Sub-Sea Academy.

 Books

 Undersea Quest

 Undersea Quest is the first volume of the trilogy.
 It was first published by Gnome Press in 1954 in an edition of 5,000 copies.

-Plot Summary
+Plot summary

 Intrigue surrounds the mining of uranium beneath the underwater dome city of Marinia.
 Jim Eden, expelled from the Sub-Sea Academy on trumped-up charges, seeks out his uncle who disappeared while mining at the bottom of Eden Deep.
-While for looking clues to his uncle's disappearance, Jim runs into some men who try to stop him.
+While looking for clues to his uncle's disappearance, Jim runs into some men who try to stop him.